 Horse flies (Tabanus species) and deer flies (Chrysops species) are large (up to 1.4 inches [3.5 centimeters] long), heavy bodied, and robust.
 They are swift fliers with powerful wings and very large eyes.
 The females may feed on the blood of any vertebrate animal, including dogs, though these flies usually prefer horses, deer, and cattle.
 Male flies are never blood feeders; instead they feed on plant nectar and pollen.
 Compared to other flies, they consume larger amounts of blood at a single feeding.
 Like other flies, they can transmit bacteria or viruses.
 Control of these flies is difficult.
-Some insecticides may be effective but may have to be used in larger than normal doses.
+Some insecticides may be effective but may have to be used in different doses.
 Your veterinarian can advise you about the most effective products and dosages for your pet.

 Maggot infestation is also known as myiasis, fly strike, or simply strike.
-House flies, blow flies, bottle flies, and flesh flies will lay eggs in skin wounds of any animal (including a dog) that has an infected skin wound.
+House flies, bot flies, blow flies, bottle flies, and flesh flies will lay eggs in skin wounds of any animal (including a dog) that has an infected skin wound.
 In newborn puppies, the healing stub of the umbilical cord is an attractive egg-laying site for flies.
 Bite wounds are often sites of initial infection in older dogs.
 Matted hair coats contaminated with feces also attract these flies.
 Eggs laid in contaminated hair coats produce maggots that move rapidly to any infected wound.
 Once inside a wound, the larvae quickly invade the surrounding tissue.

 Affected dogs often have raised, red sores at or near the strike site.
 Maggots may be visible in a sore or wound.
 You should not try to remove the maggots yourself; wound cleaning and maggot removal by your veterinarian is required.
 In most cases, your pet will have to be sedated or anesthetized for removal of the larvae.